JoanNestle.com| Foyer| Dining Room| Living Room| Bedroom & Study| Di’s Lounge| Garden

 Dir Istya is a small village surrounded by four Israeli settlements (Yakir, Emanuel, Nofim and Barqan).
 While farming is the main source of livelihood, this has become increasingly difficult due to recent appropriations of land, the bulldozing of olive-tree orchards, and the proximity of settlers, who impede access to the remaining fields and orchards.

 Within the past two months, Dir Istya has been the scene of several acts of nonviolent resistance in an effort to protect the orchards and prevent an incipient new settlement (four caravans so far) from taking root.
-In April, two young women – Neta Golan (a Jewish Israeli) and Yasmin Khayal (a Palestinian-German) – chained themselves to olive trees in an effort to prevent the trees from being bulldozed.
+In April, two young women – one a Jewish Israeli and the other a Palestinian-German – chained themselves to olive trees in an effort to prevent the trees from being bulldozed.
 And in early May, several hundred peace activists protested peacefully there, to which the Israeli army replied with tear gas, stun grenades, and rubber-coated bullets, ending in the wounding of one journalist and several fields catching fire.

 Today’s action was sponsored by the Palestinian residents of Hares and Dir Istya in coordination with the International Solidarity Movement, Reut-Sadaka (Jewish-Arab Youth Movement), Rabbis for Human Rights, CPT, and the Coalition of Women for a Just Peace.